RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

 with a large bill at the end of a month.

 Prepaid core hours are intended to be used within one calendar year.
 Unused prepaid hours are forfeit after 18 months.
-The current :ref:`recharge hours` rates are computed to recover the cost of hardware over a 5 year period at 60% use.
+The current :ref:`recharge rates` are computed to recover the cost of hardware over a 5 year period at 60% use.

 .. _buy hardware: